a reliable chemical name conversion and mining engine

-Names and structures can be automatically generated into columns in Instant JChem and JChem for Excel.
+Names and structures can be automatically generated into columns in Instant JChem and JChem for Office.
 Our SharePoint add-on, JChem for SharePoint, also uses Naming to index chemical information from SharePoint documents.

 In an Oracle database, names and structures can be automatically converted using JChem Cartridge.
 The Naming engine can also be applied via the Marvin API in customized applications.